 Dental Insurance for Seniors: Overview

 There may be some rare exceptions in cases where other medical needs overlap with dental care.
 Medicare Part C, also known as Medicare Advantage Plans, may cover some dental care needs but benefits vary by insurer.
-Many times, it’s easier for seniors to purchase a dedicated dental insurance plan that clearly defines what’s covered.

-Types of Coverage Offered
+Types of Dental Coverage

 For health insurance, the annual maximum refers to your out-of-pocket costs.
 The annual maximum cost refers to the maximum amount the insurer will pay each year.
-Often, the annual maximum is capped between $1,000 and $2,000.
+Often the annual maximum is capped between $1,000 and $2,000.

 It’s common for dental insurance plans to enforce a waiting period for some types of dental care.
 You often can’t purchase dental insurance on Tuesday because you have a toothache and then get a filling on Wednesday.
 You may have to wait up to 6 months for your coverage to pay for the filling.
 Other procedures may require an 18-month waiting period.